Revature-GoGato/GoGatoPostsBackend/README.md

 ### Summary:

 GoGato is a social media application that allows users to create a profile and posts.
 A post is created by taking user input and rendering it on the user's screen for viewing and interaction, simultaneously storing the content in a PostgreSQL database that is hosted on AWS.

-The database tables are created via Spring JPA with Hibernate, and the API is documented using Swagger and JavaDocs.
+The database tables are created via Spring JPA with Hibernate, and the API is documented using JavaDocs.

 ### Features: